professor-john-fulton/sample-django-rest-framework/README.md

 ---

 ### **2. Create a Django Project**
 Start by creating a new Django project.
-The "." at the end of the command caretes a "flatter" directory stryucture:
+The "." at the end of the command caretes a "flatter" directory structure:

 ```bash
 django-admin startproject booksapi .